Lawn Restoration: How To Plan Your Long-Term Restoration Goals

 Fall And Winter

 If you overseed your lawn, you need to wait for about 2 months before you apply a layer of pre-emergent.
 The goal of this application is to prevent the growth of winter weeds.
 The best time to do this is before the temperature starts dropping below 70 degrees.

 The final step in your ‘lawn restoration in Plainfield’ process should be to apply a winterizer fertilizer.
 This will prep your lawn for the upcoming cold.
 Late September or early October is the perfect time to do this.

 Let Tee Time Lawn Care Transform Your Lawn this Summer

 Tee Time Lawn Care can help your lawn become the envy of your neighborhood.
 We have helped thousands of homeowners in Plainfield restore and maintain their lawns and yards using organic, kid-and pet-friendly products.
 There is no better time to start your lawn restoration in Plainfield plan than now.
-Call us at 815-609-6969 to schedule a FREE law inspection or complete this online form.
+Give us a call to schedule a FREE law inspection or complete the nearby quote form.